About Contact

 How thick should a residential driveway be?

-A standard residential driveway uses 2–3 inches of compacted asphalt over a 4–6 inch compacted gravel base.
-Heavier vehicles (RVs, trucks) benefit from 3–4 inches of asphalt.
-The gravel base is as important as the asphalt layer — poor base preparation is the leading cause of early driveway failure.
+A standard residential driveway uses 2-3 inches of compacted asphalt over a 4-6 inch compacted gravel base.
+Heavier vehicles (RVs, trucks) benefit from 3-4 inches of asphalt.
+The gravel base carries the load and drains water, so poor base prep is the leading cause of early driveway failure.

 How many tons of asphalt do I need for a driveway?